runpod/docs/docs/serverless/get-started.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Get started with Serverless
+# Create a custom endpoint

 Learn how to create, deploy, and test your first custom Serverless endpoint.